 Roth IRA CDs

 Unlike a Traditional IRA, a Roth IRA is funded with after-tax income.
 And under current IRS rules, your contributions grow tax-free forever.
-Many financial planners counsel their clients to open a Roth IRA if they expect clients to fall within the same tax rate after they retire or when they are ready to make withdrawals.
+Many financial planners counsel their clients to open a Roth IRA if they expect clients to fall within the same tax rate after they retire or when they are ready to make distributions.

 Roth IRA Conversions